mavryk-network/mavryk-taquito/docs/maps_bigmaps.md

 ### Accessing the values of the map

 This example loads the same type of Taco Shop contract (we created this one earlier).
-Taquito provides a `get` method of the `MichelsonMap` on storage of type `Map`, and in this case, we access the value stored with a key of `1`.
+Webmavryk provides a `get` method of the `MichelsonMap` on storage of type `Map`, and in this case, we access the value stored with a key of `1`.

 The example calls the Contracts `main` function of the contract using the key `1` as its parameter.
 Remember, we can only change contract storage by calling the function provided by the contract.
 The `main` function on this Smart Contract is decreasing the value of the `current_stock` associated with the key `1`.
 We use the `get` method of the `MichelsonMap` class to see the difference in storage after the method call.